Sailors become Soldiers who become Sailors

 A War of Maneuver

-The regiment’s utility was display throughout the “war of maneuver” that had Washington scurrying from one position to another to avoid destruction by the British.
-Glover’s men delayed the British advance at Kips Bay, gaining time for the rest of the army to escape to the safety of Harlem.
+The regiment’s utility was displayed throughout the “war of maneuver,” which had Washington scurrying from one position to another to avoid destruction by the British.
+Glover’s men delayed the British advance at Kips Bay, buying time for the rest of the army to escape to the safety of Harlem.
+As the campaign shifted north to Westchester, the regiment once again played a critical role – this time as soldier-sailors.

-Glover's sailors to soldiers stymie the British at Pelham |
+Glover's sailor-soldiers stymied the British at Pelham |

 The Crossing that Shocked the World

-Gen Charles Cornwallis nearly bagged Washington but for the Marblehead Regt. |
+Gen Charles Cornwallis nearly bagged Washington, but for the Marblehead Regt. |

-The Glover Regiment bringing Washington to destiny |
+The Glover Regiment brought Washington to destiny |

 Sailors to soldiers as Glover's Marblehead Regiment joins the night march on Trenton |